Why UAB Nursing

 Excellence in Nursing

 There’s more to the small, gold pin on a UAB nurse’s badge than meets the eye.
 Part of the American Nurses Association, the American Nurses Credentialing Center (ANCC) created the Magnet Recognition Program® to recognize nursing staffs for leadership, innovation, excellence of care, and empowerment of their nurses.
-UAB Hospital first achieved Magnet Status in 2002 and was recertified in 2006, 2011, and again in 2014.
-Fewer than 2% of the world’s hospitals have earned this honor, and we were first in Alabama and are currently the only one in our state.
+UAB Hospital first achieved Magnet Status in 2002 and was recertified in 2006, 2011, 2015 and again in 2019.
+We were the 21st organization in the world to earn this honor five times, and we were first in Alabama and are currently the only one in our state.
 Magnet status means that UAB nurses are part of an elite group, and we wear our pins as a badge of honor.

 Committed to Advancing Knowledge

 The knowledge you acquire at UAB isn’t limited to your hands-on experience.
 We offer 100% tuition assistance at UAB to pursue your degree or an advanced diploma.
-We also provide a host of CEU offerings, from unit-based classes and in-service education to grand rounds and specialty seminars and conferences on site.
 Click to learn more about the undergraduate and graduate programs available at UAB and the School of Nursing.
+We provide a host of CEU offerings, from unit-based classes and in-service education to grand rounds and specialty seminars and conferences on site, plus we offer qualifying eligible nurses financial help to achieve professional certification.

 UAB Center for Nursing Excellence